$5,960 pp (USD)

 Drive to Lake Mburo National Park

-After having your breakfast, you will drive to Lake Mburo National Park.
-The journey will take approximately 5 hours, including a stopover in Mbarara for lunch.
+After breakfast, drive to Lake Mburo National Park.
+The journey takes approximately 5 hours, with a stop in Mbarara for lunch.

-You will reach the park early enough to do both a wildlife game drive and a boat cruise on Lake Mburo.
-You will be able to see animals like zebras, elands, buffalos, and oribi, among others.
+Arrive at the park early enough to enjoy both a wildlife game drive and a boat cruise on Lake Mburo.
+Expect to encounter animals such as zebras, elands, buffalo, and oribi among others.

 - Main Destination: